 Conduct, Safety & Health Abroad

-Ask for help when you need it.
+- Ask for help when you need it.
 The dramatic changes from entering a new environment can result in physical health and/or mental health crises, so please see a local doctor or seek other help if you don't feel well for an extended period of time.
 International SOS can help with finding a local counselor that speaks English.
 Also, know that the DU Health and Counseling Center has a counselor on call to handle moments of high emotional stress.
 Call +1.303.871.3000 to reach the on-call counselor.
 Talk with local staff at your study abroad location, as they can direct you to resources, too.